-- (iv) the strength or type of signal, times of use and sharing of frequencies; - (g) a requirement that the licensee must comply with directions given by the Regulator in relation to the use of the radio frequency spectrum; - (h) a requirement that the licensee must permit any person authorised by the Regulator to enter any premises occupied or controlled by the licensee to inspect any apparatus used by the licensee in the carrying on of radiocommunications; - (i) a requirement that the licensee must take reasonable steps to avoid their actions or apparatus causing harmful interference; - (j) a requirement to comply with the reference levels for general public exposure identified in the ICNIRP Guidelines for limiting exposure to electromagnetic fields; for sites that are not shared with another licensee these conditions may be different to sites shared between licensees; - (k) any other technical parameters that may be deemed necessary by the Regulator. - (2) The Regulations under section 12361- - (a) may specify further conditions to be included in all radiocommunications licences under this Part, and - (b) may provide for any new conditions to be included in existing licences as well as new licences.
+- (f) imposing on any person holding a licence under this Part obligations as to- - (i) permitting and facilitating the inspection of stations and apparatus, - (ii) the condition in which the station and apparatus are to be kept, - (iii) production of the licence or other evidence of the licensing of the station or apparatus on request by the Regulator, and - (iv) the strength or type of signal, times of use and sharing of frequencies; - (f) a requirement that the licensee must comply with directions given by the Regulator in relation to the use of the radio frequency spectrum; - (g) a requirement that the licensee must permit any person authorised by the Regulator to enter any premises occupied or controlled by the licensee to inspect any apparatus used by the licensee in the carrying on of radiocommunications; - (h) a requirement that the licensee must take reasonable steps to avoid their actions or apparatus causing harmful interference; - (i) a requirement to comply with the reference levels for general public exposure identified in the ICNIRP Guidelines for limiting exposure to electromagnetic fields; for sites that are not shared with another licensee these conditions may be different to sites shared between licensees; - (j) any other technical parameters that may be deemed necessary by the Regulator. - (2) The Regulations under section 124- - (a) may specify further conditions to be included in all radiocommunications licences under this Part, and - (b) may provide for any new conditions to be included in existing licences as well as new licences.